VIOLATION OF PROBATION ATTORNEYS IN TEXAS

 DON’T LET A MISTAKE PUT YOU IN JAIL OR PRISON

 Have you been accused of violating probation?
 Since probation is granted as an alternative to prison or jail time, breaching the terms can lead to serious consequences.
 During these risky situations, hiring an experienced attorney can help you avoid further problems.

 The founding attorney at Turnbull Legal Group, E.R.
 (Ned) Turnbull, served as a former Chief Prosecutor and as a State District Court Judge, bringing the experience and insight you need to secure a favorable outcome in your case.

-Call us now at 832-314-3232 for a free consultation with an aggressive Houston criminal defense lawyer.
-We have offices in Houston, Bryan and Conroe and serve clients across the State of Texas and Oklahoma.
+Call us now at 832-314-3232 for a free consultation with an aggressive Texas criminal defense lawyer.
+We have offices in Texas, Bryan and Conroe and serve clients across the State of Texas and Oklahoma.

 TYPES OF PROBATION VIOLATIONS

 Different actions can be considered a violation of probation, so being accused does not automatically mean you are facing prison or jail time.
 Take action early to avoid suffering potential consequences.
 Trust an experienced professional to help you make the right move.

 (1) Deferred Adjudication Community Supervision (aka “deferred probation” or “deferred”); and